troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 # tv_grab_az_sdjson_sqlite / tv_meta_az_sd.py
-XMLTV grabber for Schedules Direct JSON service with local caching of xmltv output.
+XMLTV grabber for Schedules Direct JSON service, optimized for large numbers of channels, with local fast caching of xmltv output.
-Plus Tvheadend metadata program for populating fanart for Kodi.
+Also includes a Tvheadend metadata program for populating fanart for Kodi.

 Overview
 --------